tagview/arcanist-extensions/README.md

 ### `multi_test_engine`

 This extension allows you to run tests with multiple test engines.
-It is usefull when your project has code writen in more than one programming language, or use two different test frameworks.
+It is usefull when your project has code writen in more than one programming language, or when your project uses two different testing frameworks.

-Above is an example of an `.arcconfig` file that runs both Ruby tests - with the [`RSpecTestEngine`](#rspec_test_engine) - and Python tests - with the native Arcanist's `PytestTestEngine`:
+Below is an example of an `.arcconfig` that runs both Ruby tests - with the [`RSpecTestEngine`](#rspec_test_engine) - and Python tests - with Arcanist's native `PytestTestEngine`:

 ```json
 {